-17 Have there been any developments in your jurisdiction in relation to resale price maintenance restrictions in light of the landmark US Supreme Court judgment in Leegin Creative Leather Products Inc v PSKS Inc. If not, is any development in this area anticipated?
-Has there been any more general discussion by the relevant agency (or any other influential stakeholder) of the policy in your jurisdiction regarding resale price maintenance?
+18 Have there been any developments in your jurisdiction in relation to resale price maintenance restrictions in light of the landmark US Supreme Court judgment in Leegin Creative Leather Products Inc v PSKS Inc or the European Commission's review of its Vertical Block Exemption Regulation and associated guidelines?

 The Leegin judgment appears to have provoked a degree of debate on enforcement priorities within the OFT.
-In the aforementioned 2008 paper, John Fingelton and Ali Nikpay stated as follows:
+In a 2008 paper (see question 14), John Fingelton and Ali Nikpay stated as follows:

-... in the authors' view, there is insufficient evidence at this stage to say with certainty that the rules on RPM should be fully relaxed.
+[...] in the authors' view, there is insufficient evidence at this stage to say with certainty that the rules on RPM should be fully relaxed.
 For example, UK action to remove RPM in relation to book retailing appears to have had consumer benefits.
 In addition, vertical RPM is often combined with horizontal restraints, which can certainly have adverse effects on competition (as, for example, was the case in relation to the OFT's decisions on price-fixing of football shirts and toys).
 Indeed, anecdotal evidence from the OFT's experience so far suggests that the efficiency justifications for RPM agreements, and thus the arguments for a full market assessment in relation to RPM cases, are weak.
 Nonetheless, the recent US judgment in Leegin and the economic criticism of a per se approach to RPM warrant further consideration.
 The OFT, for example, is carrying out research into the topic of RPM to consider these types of issues and to inform its competition policy going forward.